jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

     (a) a determinate sentence of 24 months or less imposed on or after the commencement date; or (b) a notional single sentence of 24 months or less; or (c) in the case of a pre-cd sentence, a sentence of 12 months or less
-  - **special conditions** means conditions of a type referred to in section 15(3)
+  - **special conditions** means conditions of a type referred to in section 15(3), and includes residential restrictions
-  - **standard detention conditions** means the standard conditions of detention applying to home detention, as set out in section 36(2)
+  - **standard extended supervision conditions** means the standard extended supervision conditions set out in section 107JA
-  - **standard extended supervision conditions**
   - **standard release conditions** means the standard conditions of release set out in section 14
   - **start date** , in relation to a sentence of imprisonment, means the date on and from which an offender who is subject to the sentence begins to be subject to it (seesections 76 to 81)
   - **statutory release date** means the date on which an offender who is subject to 1 or more sentences of imprisonment— (a) must be released from detention (seesection 17); and (b) ceases to be liable to be recalled to continue serving any sentence in a prison (seesections 59 to 66)
-  - **variation** , in relation to the variation by the Board of release conditions or detention conditions, includes the suspension and addition of conditions, and the variation of their duration
+  - **variation** , in relation to the variation by the Board of release conditions, includes the suspension and addition of conditions, and the variation of their duration
   - **victim** means (unless provided otherwise), in relation to an offender, a person who has asked for notice or advice and copies, and has given his or her current address, under section 31 of the Victims' Rights Act 2002.
 (2) In this Act, a reference to section 2 of the Criminal Justice Act 1985, or to Part 4 or Part 6 (or any provision within those Parts) of the Criminal Justice Act 1985, is a reference to that section, Part, or provision as it was immediately before the commencement date.
 (3)